NoriSte/reactjsday-2019-testing-course/book/app-actions.md

 How the duration could be improved?
 Let's introduce the concept of App Actions.
 The same way we leveraged and talked about [App Constants](app-constants.md), App Actions are utilities exposed directly from the front-end application.
 Let's work on a signup App Action.

-In the [RealWorld app](the-realworld-project.md) front-end app, the registration is managed by the <i><a href="../realworld/frontend/src/components/Register.js" target="_blank">Register.js</a></i> component.
+In the [RealWorld app](the-realworld-project.md) front-end app, the registration is managed by the <i>Register.js</i> component.
 In its constructor, you can find the following code

 ```javascript
 this.submitForm = (username, email, password) => ev => {